AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology | |||||

 The whole

-iron.
+iron .
 Supernova explosion Þ ejection of synthesized elements + formation of heavy elements - driving force of cosmic nucleosynthesis - |

-Nucleosynthesis to Fe - exothermic process
+Nucleosynthesis up to Fe - exothermic process

-Nucleosynthesis over Fe - endothermic reactions - up
+Nucleosynthesis over Fe - endothermic reactions -

-to the final stage of stars
+takes place only in the final stage of stars

 H 1 |